daichiPon/push_swap/README.md

-*This project has been created as part of the 42 curriculum by dnakamot, hsachie.*
+*This project has been created as part of the 42 curriculum by dnakamot. hsachie.*

 # Push_swap